Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_AzOpenAI_Voice/README.md

 - csharp
 products:
 - open ai
-- cognitive service
 - azure-communication-services
 ---

 # ACS Call Automation and Azure OpenAI Service

-This is a sample application demonstrated during Microsoft Build 2023.
+This is a sample application demonstrated during Microsoft Ignite 2024.
 It highlights an integration of Azure Communication Services with Azure OpenAI Service to enable intelligent conversational agents.

 ## Prerequisites